FormaServe/formaserve.github.io/README.md

 ## 👴 User Groups, Presentations & Workshops

-We have been speaking at IBM user groups both in Europe &amp; the US for nearly 20 years.
+We have been speaking at IBM user groups both in Europe &amp; US for nearly 20 years.
 Our first presentation was at IBM Portsmouth (UK) in 2003.

 In 2022, FormaServe was the only non-IBMer speaking at the yearly [IBM i Development Day](https://ideveloperday)].